ScholarshipsPage address: https://www.mnsu.edu/studyabroad/scholarships.html

 There are many study abroad-specific scholarships available.
 Check out our list of scholarships offered through a variey of means, including Minnesota State Mankato, national and international organizations, as well as our partner study abroad organizations.

-Boren African Languages Initiative: The African Languages Initiative (AFLI) offers both undergraduate and graduate students the opportunity to study African languages and cultures by participating in domestic and overseas language programs in one of eight languages.
-For on-campus assistance with your application and essay, please provide your first draft to Ginny Walters in the MSU University Fellowships Office no later than:
+Boren African Flagship Languages Initiative: The African Languages Initiative (AFLI) offers both undergraduate and graduate students the opportunity to study African languages and cultures by participating in domestic and overseas language programs in one of eight languages.
+For on-campus assistance with your application and essay, please contact Ginny Walters in the MSU University Fellowships Office.

 Boren Scholarship Program: Provides up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad, including Africa, Asia, Central & Eastern Europe, Latin America, and the Middle East.
 First draft scholarship applications will be due to Ginny Walters in the MSU University Fellowships Office by January 16, 2015.
 Final applications must be submitted to the Boren Program in Washington D.C. by 5:00pm on February 4, 2015.
 Want to hear about the Boren program from past scholarship recipients?
 Check out these YouTube videos.